sahinyurek/docs/docs/administration/platform-management/global-endpoints/add-edit-delete-endpoint.md

     Endpoint Creation window opens.

-1. Choose a Connectore form the available connectors.
+1. Choose a connector form the available connectors.

 1. Enter the required information for that connector.